 When an executive asks why your team cannot meet a certain deadline for a new feature, you should be able to point to the fixes, refactoring, and other technical debt work also demanding your team’s resources.

-This will give you a chance to explain how making these regularly commitments to knocking down technical debt helps keep your product operating smoothly and ready for upgrades and new functionality.
+This will give you a chance to explain how making these regular commitments to knocking down technical debt helps keep your product operating smoothly and ready for upgrades and new functionality.
 Ignoring technical debt or kicking it down the road, by contrast, will increase the chances your product will require major refactoring work or even experience catastrophic problems at some point.

 But if you’ve hidden your product’s technical debt on a separate roadmap, one that your stakeholders don’t see when you present them your product roadmap, they will have no way of knowing just how much work your team must devote to development tasks that won’t result directly in the exciting new features they’re hoping to see.